 |Cost of goods sold||350,000|

 |Travel and entertainment||50,000|

-The single-step format is not heavily used, because it forces the readers of an income statement to separately summarize information for subsets of information within the income statement.
+The single-step format is not heavily used, because it forces the readers of an income statement to separately summarize subsets of information within the income statement.
 For example, there is no gross margin calculation, nor any expense breakdowns by department.
-For a more readable format, try the multi-step format, which is the format of choice for multi-department organizations.
-It is relatively common for smaller businesses to start reporting their financial results with a single-step income statement and then switch to the multi-step format once their operations become larger and more complex.
+For a more readable format, try the multi-step format, which is the format of choice for larger and multi-department organizations.
+Smaller businesses may start reporting their financial results with a single-step income statement and then switch to the multi-step format once their operations become larger and more complex.